I was recently asked: Do all trees have flowers? Answer: Almost all trees flower, the exceptions to...

 As a tree service we perform many safe removals in various places.
 There are always obstacles to avoid, houses, other trees, fences, pools, etc. In order to complete this tree removal safely and effectively our certified arborist usually “dismantles” the tree into sections that are easier to control and maneuver.
 If you are harvesting a tree for lumber, you need lots of space to let the tree fall in one long piece and also space for the machinery to come and pick it up.

-While the removal will cost you, our estimates don’t!
-So call or click today and we’ll send our certified arborist out to your tree.
-For a digital estimate request click here.
+While the removal will cost you, our estimates won’t!
+Call or click today, and we’ll send our certified arborist out to your tree.
+For a digital estimate request, click here.

 Fun trivia fact: While agriculture refers to the growing of food for consumption, silviculture refers to the growing of trees for human uses.